Thursday, July 29, 2021

 • Shinohara Emi (Yuri Onagara) played B-Ko in the A-ko properties and Sailor Jupiter in the Sailor Moon franchise.
 She appeared as Vulgar daughter Stephanie in Kotobuki Goro, Reiko in Akai Hayate, and Android 1025 in Oz, all Orphan releases.

-• Minaguchi Yuki (Yuri's daughter Yumi) is best known for Yawara!, her breakout and defining role.
+• Minaguchi Yuuko (Yuri's daughter Yumi) is best known for Yawara!, her breakout and defining role.
 She debuted as Kii in Greed, an Orphan release, and starred in numerous other shows, including Bosco Adventure, Dragon Ball Z and GT, Sailor Moon, One Piece, and Alexander (Reign: The Conqueror).
 She played Frieda in Apfelland Monogatari, Saki in Singles, Hoshimi in Maps, and Felicia in Oz, also Orphan releases.

 • Nagai Ichiro (Dr. Merekes) played grandfather Jigoro in Yawara!, the off-the-wall narrator in Gosenzosama Banbanzai!, Professor Hajime in Queen Millennia, and Happosai in the Ranma 1/2 franchise.
 He appeared in Manxmouse, Nora, Hidamari no Ki, Yuukan Club, Amon Saga, Botchan, Ipponbouchou Mantaraou, Rain Boy, and Yamato 2520, all Orphan releases.